|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Plains season staying bad to the end

-And finally, the remnants of the Plains tornado season continues to be a bitter time for most storm observers who are still out.
+And finally, the remnants of the Plains tornado season continues to be a bitter time for most storm photographers who are still out.
 Tornadoes are happening, but they are not coming easy for most who are out trying.
 The best action has stayed far west into Colorado, while supercells are playing a tough game in their normal central/southern Plains hangouts.
 It is doubtful that I would have seen much, if anything, had I decided to go out for a second trip this month.
 No breaks when it comes to expenses either - higher gas prices and much longer westward drives are elevating chase costs for the latter half of this season.
 What I would have had to do this season reminds me a lot of what my 2003 expeditions were like - I covered long and hard that season, more than any other year before or after - determined to get just one tornado (which didn't happen).
 I've accepted the fact that I may go tornado-less this year, and from the looks of things I'm not alone.
 I'm still remaining optimistic for a couple of good fall events come September-November, when tornado season makes its climatological Midwestern 'secondary' peak.
 As I've said before, tornado season in the USA never really ends, it just moves around from month to month.
 If I don't get any Midwestern chances this fall, I may go after the climatological southern US tornado season that starts in December!